matthewntsiful/aws-ecs-deployment/README.md

 - Basic understanding of Docker, AWS, and CI/CD concepts
 - Docker installed locally for development and testing
 - AWS CLI configured for local testing (optional)

+## Quick Start

+1. **Fork this repository** to your GitHub account
+2. **Set up AWS resources** using the configuration in the AWS Services Configuration section
+3. **Configure GitHub Secrets** with your AWS credentials and ECR repository URI
+4. **Push to main branch** to trigger the deployment pipeline
+5. **Access your application** at the Application Load Balancer DNS name

 ## AWS Services Configuration